jsinkers/notes/_notebooks/comp_sys/03_tutorial_2.md

 receive four response messages.
   - False: four requests and four responses, but assuming on HTTP >= 1.1 then likely only one connection established
-- Two distinctWeb pages (for example, http://cis.unimelb.edu.au/research/ and http://cis.unimelb.edu.au/people) can be sent over the same persistent connection.
+- Two distinct Web pages (for example, http://cis.unimelb.edu.au/research/ and http://cis.unimelb.edu.au/people) can be sent over the same persistent connection.
   - True: they are on the same server.
 - With non-persistent connections between browser and origin server,